hungao/kendo-docs/web/grid/appearance.md

         {
             height: 270px;
         }
 * the virtual scrollbar is not visible.
-This can be resolved by executing the following script when the Grid becomes visible:
+This can be resolved by executing the Grid's [`resize`](/using-kendo-in-responsive-web-pages#individual-widget-resizing) method when the widget becomes visible.
+For Kendo UI versions 2014.3.1119 (Q3 2014) and older, the following statement is required instead of `resize()`:

         $("#GridID").data("kendoGrid").dataSource.fetch();
 * frozen columns are too narrow and non-frozen columns are not visible.
 This can be resolved by executing the Grid's